Sandpaper is one of the most common items you will find with professional painters along with all types of construction

 Like if you want to prep the surface for exterior painting where you want that the primer and paint stick firmly, it would be better to use a lower count coarser sandpaper to make the surface rough.

 But if you want to paint or varnish your interior furniture you will definitely want to get a nice smooth finish and using a higher grit count would make the sense.

 Considerations when Sanding

 No matter what grade sandpaper you are working with, it’s important that you protect yourself (using a proper particle mask) while sanding.

-If there is lots of dust involved, you should prevent it from spreading by sealing the doorways and closing off the vents in the room.
+If there is a lot of dust involved, you should prevent it from spreading by sealing the doorways and closing off the vents in the room.

 Also, remember that the paints done prior to 1978 may contain traces of lead.
 And sanding these types of painted surfaces can impose serious health issues.